Bailadoras Foclóricas / Folkloric Dancers

 “Folkloric Dancing” is traditional Mexican folk dances performed by troupes of costumed dancers.
 It's a defining element of Mexico's popular culture, both nationally and internationally.

 The concept of a folk dance troupe was formalised with the creation of the Ballet Folklórico de México in 1952.
 Since then, most states, and many large urban centres, have their own troupes.
-A troupe usually consists of from twenty to forty dancers, a mariachi band, and, possibly, other musicians.
+A troupe usually consists of twenty to forty dancers, a mariachi band, and, possibly, other musicians.

 Garr was inspired to capture a pair of dancers from a troupe, featuring the folkloric dance costumes typical of the state of Jalisco.